hkust-smartcar/GameRules1718/src/2-competition_equipment.md

     The "servo motors" on the car means motors other than the original motors that drives the wheels.
 They include: steering motors, stepper motors and other kinds of motors.
 -   **Limitations on the Number Used:**
     The number of servo motors must not exceed 3, which includes steering motors.
 The steering motors must be that provided into original car kit and you must only use 1 of that.
+-   **Limitations on Function**
+    The servo on the car may only be used to control the position on the sensors on board, or to control the posture of the chassis.
+It is not permitted to directly or indirectly use the servo to control the turning of the car or the control the speed of the wheels.

+## 3. Electronic Board

+Besides the minimum system board for the microcontrollers, ICs for accelerometers and gyroscopes, camera and the board within the steering motors, all circuitries are required to be designed in-house, and it is prohibited to purchase functional modules.
+Purchased minimum system boards must only contain: a microcontroller, clock, and power and microcontroller debugging ports.
+In-house produced PCB boards includes but not limited to: sensors, signal conditioning circuits, power management circuit, motor drivers, master control circuits, debugging circuits, et cetera.
+If in-house produced circuitries includes factory processed printed PCB boards, it is a requirement that the copper layer must include the competing team's school name, team name and competing year at a noticeable area.
+For really small boards, it is allowed to use acronyms of names which has to be easy to spot when examining the car models.
+(If the circuit board is smaller then 1 cm squared, then the board is not required to carry team information.)

+To implement self-aided competition, it may be required that the board should carry a QR code specified when applying for the competition.
+For this, more details will be released in relevant documentations.